tkzcfc/npipe/README.md

           password
       --enable-tls
           enable tls
-      --ca-cert <CA_CERT>
+      --insecure
+          If true, the validity of the SSL certificate is not verified --ca-cert <CA_CERT>
           ca file path (optional), if not provided, the client’s certificate will not be verified [default: ] --log-level <LOG_LEVEL>
           set log level [default: info]
       --base-log-level <BASE_LOG_LEVEL>
           set log level [default: error]
+  -h, --help
+          Print help

 ```